-If this is you making the above phone call, then you most certainly wouldn’t be the first and hopefully your boss is the understanding sort and sympathetic to the fact that you’ve not returned from your holiday time off work.
+If this is you making the above phone call, then you most certainly wouldn’t be the first, and hopefully your boss is understanding and sympathetic to the fact that you’ve not returned from your holiday time off work.

-Poor “Kitty Kitty” is still in the cattery meanwhile and now costing you even more.
+Poor “Kitty Kitty” is still in the cattery and now costing you even more.

-Oh….your car parked at the airport is now costing you more and any other additional things that you’d booked on the assumption that you’d be back home on time.
-Hopefully you've been smart enough to insure yourself for such possibilities and additional costs.
+Oh, your car parked at the airport is now costing you more, as are any other additional things that you’d booked on the assumption that you’d be back home on time.
+Hopefully, you've been smart enough to insure yourself for such possibilities and additional costs.

 Can you completely avoid the above scenario?
 No….not entirely.
-Any travel plan, whether it’s a seemingly straightforward journey in your own country or an adventurous one in Nepal or Bhutan can end up not going to plan.
+Any travel plan, whether it’s a seemingly straightforward journey in your own country or an adventurous one in Nepal or Bhutan, can end up not going according to plan.

-Any visit to Nepal or Bhutan, whether it's a high altitude trek or an overland cultural tour should always be regarded as ADVENTURE TRAVEL and it is impossible to be able to predict whether any itinerary will operate according to plan.
+Any visit to Nepal or Bhutan, whether it's a high-altitude trek or an overland cultural tour, should always be regarded as ADVENTURE TRAVEL and it is impossible to predict whether any itinerary will operate according to plan.

-Whether you’re undertaking a challenging high altitude trek in the Himalayas to a (seemingly) straight forward cultural tour, things can and do happen that will have undesirable consequences.
+Whether you’re undertaking a challenging high-altitude trek in the Himalayas or a seemingly straight-forward cultural tour, things can and do happen that will have undesirable consequences.